 And there you have it, a one-day epic hiking itinerary for Petra that combines all the best trails into one, allowing you to see all the highlights in one day.
 What do you think?
 Did I miss anything from the guide?
 If you have done this hike, feel free to let me know in the comments below.
 Happy hiking!

 P.S.
-If you want to read more about my experience in Petra, here is my Solo Traveler's Journey in Petra.
+If you want to read more about my experience in Petra, here is my Photos from the Hikes in Petra.

 This post is created in collaboration with Wego.co.ae.